How to work with SQL folders

 (('\1'='') or (CreationDateTime>'\1')) and (('\2'='') or (CreationDateTime<'\2'))

-An example is a query for date and number.
+As an example, use a query for date and number.
 This is:

 datum < '\1' AND (nummer like '\2%')